Using the GAPS Diet to Improve Digestion

 3. Reinoculate: Put in good healthy microbes with fermented foods and probiotics.
 Fiber may or may not be included in this category.
 Microbes feed on fiber so when the microbiome is healthy, fiber is absolutely essential to keep it healthy.
 When the microbiome is bad than fiber feeds the antagonistic microbes and leads to further inflammation and damage in the gut.

 4. Restore: This has to do with getting hydrochloric acid and digestive enzyme levels back to normal.
-One can use foods such as apple cider vinegar, fresh squeezed lemon, green juices, etc. to help and they can also use supplements such as Acid ProZyme and Super DZyme.
+One can use foods such as apple cider vinegar, freshly squeezed lemon, green juices, etc. to help and they can also use supplements such as Acid ProZyme and Super DZyme.

 GAPS diet